LDLN/vagrant-dev/README.md

 # vagrant-dev

-Vagrant config and bootstrap files for setting up a virtual LDLN development environment
+Vagrant config and bootstrap files for setting up a virtual LDLN development environment.

-##What does it do?
+##What Does It Do?

 _TODO_